1. Home

 March

-• March 6-8: The Bolshevik party changes its name from Russian Social Democratic Party (Bolsheviks) to Russsian Communist Party (Bolsheviks).
+• March 6-8: The Bolshevik party changes its name from Russian Social Democratic Party (Bolsheviks) to Russsian Communist Party (Bolsheviks), which is why we think of Soviet Russia as the 'communists', and not the Bolsheviks.

 • March 9: Foreign intervention in the revolution begins as British troops land in Murmansk.